INTERBANK

 One step at a time

-As the sprint progressed, I realized this was a massive project involving significant changes in business management and a reworking of old and new design elements.
-Feeling overwhelmed, I followed my UX lead’s advice to divide the project into phases, which made the process much more manageable.
+As the sprint progressed, I realized this was a massive project involving significant changes in business management and a reworking of both old and new design elements.
+Feeling overwhelmed, I followed my UX lead's advice to break the project into phases, which made the process much more manageable.

 One step at a time

-As the sprint progressed, I realized this was a massive project involving significant changes in business management and a reworking of old and new design elements.
-Feeling overwhelmed, I followed my UX lead’s advice to divide the project into phases, which made the process much more manageable.
+As the sprint progressed, I realized this was a massive project involving significant changes in business management and a reworking of both old and new design elements.
+Feeling overwhelmed, I followed my UX lead's advice to break the project into phases, which made the process much more manageable.

 Aesthetics + Structure = UI design

-UI designers must have a systemic and collaborative mindset.
-Before starting, they need to define and design multiple use cases for each element (buttons, notifications, forms, etc.), adhere to accessibility standards, understand the team’s habits, and explain how to use each component.
+UI designers must adopt a systematic and collaborative mindset.
+Before starting, they need to define and design multiple use cases for each element (buttons, notifications, forms, etc.), ensure adherence to accessibility standards, understand the team's habits, and explain how to use each component.
 This first project marked the beginning of a long-term relationship with this craft.

 Aesthetics + Structure = UI design

-UI designers must have a systemic and collaborative mindset.
-Before starting, they need to define and design multiple use cases for each element (buttons, notifications, forms, etc.), adhere to accessibility standards, understand the team’s habits, and explain how to use each component.
+UI designers must adopt a systematic and collaborative mindset.
+Before starting, they need to define and design multiple use cases for each element (buttons, notifications, forms, etc.), ensure adherence to accessibility standards, understand the team's habits, and explain how to use each component.
 This first project marked the beginning of a long-term relationship with this craft.

 © Rosa Moriya 2023